SamP-S/Bronze/django_rock/README.md

 ```

 ## Deployment
+Deployment on raspberry pi zero w for very cheap hosting within local network.

+#### Todo:
+- Use duckdns.org as hosted DNS webdomain, easier to share than hostname.
+- Utilise git webhooks and jenkins to ensure webserver is latest
+- Implement testing and upkeep bot to notify if latest is broken

+#### Issues:
+- Only local network access, as without proper authentication and network firewall control it will be a security risk.
+- Only 8GB Micro SD card so very limited storage.
+- Networking speed and SD card is slow.

+## Alternative Deployment Options
 #### [python anywhere](https://pythonanywhere.com)
 - £5 a month subscription for a single web app (single website)
 - 1GB storage